Central Balkan National Park: Ecosystems

-Centuries-old forests of beech, spruce, fir, hornbeam, and durmast oak cover most of the Park.
-More than half the flora of Bulgaria has been identified within the Park, and of these, 10 species and 2 subspecies are endemic, and are found nowhere else in the world.
+Centuries-old forests of beech, spruce, fir, hornbeam, and durmast oak cover most of the park.
+More than half of Bulgaria's native flora has been identified within the park, and of these, 10 species and two subspecies are endemic, found nowhere else in the world.
 Over 130 higher plants and animals encountered in the Central Balkan National Park are listed in the Bulgarian and the World Red Book of Endangered Species.

-There are 166 known species of medicinal plants, 12 are protected by law.
+There are 166 known species of medicinal plants within park boundaries, 12 of which are protected by law.
 In addition, there are 229 species of moss, 256 species of mushrooms, and 208 species of algae.
 The central portion of the Balkan Range is home to 70% of all invertebrate organisms and 62% of all vertebrate animals in Bulgaria.
-There are 224 separate species of birds, making the Central Balkan National Park an important, international bird refuge.
+There are 224 separate species of birds, making the Central Balkan National Park an important international bird refuge.

-The EU-funded CORINE BIOTOPS Project created a habitat classification methodology and 49 of the CORINE classified types of habitats are represented in the Central Balkan National Park.
+The EU-funded CORINE BIOTOPS Project created a habitat classification methodology and 49 of the CORINE-classified habitat types are represented in the Central Balkan National Park.
 Of these, 24 are included on the 'List of Endangered Habitats', requiring special protection measures pursuant to the EU Convention on Habitats.

 Terrain

-The Park terrain includes large high-mountain meadows, vertical rock faces, precipices, deep canyons, waterfalls, as well as numerous peaks, of which some 20 are situated at altitudes of 2,000 meters and over.
+The park's topography includes large alpine meadows, vertical rock faces, precipices, deep canyons, and waterfalls, as well as numerous mountain peaks, of which some 20 are situated at altitudes of 2,000 meters or higher.
 The Central Balkan National Park is a favorite spot for tourists, naturalists, and scientists alike.